Deye review

 Michael Bloch covers the latest developments in home electrification for SolarQuotes.

-China's Deye has been manufacturing inverters for getting close to 20 years now, but its only been in the last few years their products have been available in Australia.
+China's Deye has been manufacturing inverters since 2007 and has been selling them in Australia since 2021.
 In early 2025, the company told us it was confident Deye will become one of the top three players in the Australian market within the next three years.
 We'll see.

 Deye Inverters: Pros & Cons